Credit System Design

 | Warm-up period | 3-4 MGEs | Build credit economy before reservations |

-The defaults are designed for typical empire activity patterns.
+The defaults are designed for typical era activity patterns.
 Monitor your players' credit accumulation and adjust as needed to maintain a healthy, competitive system.

 Next: See Command Reference for detailed syntax on all credit and MGE commands.